SalomePlatform/documentation/dev/cmake/source/pkg.rst

 The core of the SALOME detection logic is located in the macro SALOME_FIND_PACKAGE_AND_DETECT_CONFLICTS() implemented in KERNEL/salome_adm/cmake_files/SalomeMacros.cmake.

+All the logic is thus concentrated in one (hopefully well documented) macro.
+This means: one place to fix if there is a bug, and better, one place to amend if we ever want to define a new behaviour (for example if we want to change the order of priorities between CONFIG and MODULE mode).
+The end user (someone developing in SALOME) just needs to call it.
+It is the responsability of the core SALOME developpers to understand and maintain this macro.

 The reader is invited to read the have the code at hand when reading the following.

 The macro signature is